Zen0x7/backend_test/README.md

 ## Usage

-By running `composing commands` you'll have the application running over port `80`.
+By following `compose` section you'll have the application running over port `80`.

 The database server will be using port `3306`, default credentials are `buckhill` and `secret_password` and database name is `buckhill`.